PriyanshuTrivedi/PriyanshuTrivedi/README.md

 - 👋 Hi, I’m @PriyanshuTrivedi
-- 👀 I’m interested in competitive programming
+- 👀 I’m an active competitive programmer
-- 🌱 I’m currently trying to start web development
+- 🌱 I’m currently working on my development skills
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---